 Through the College of Education and Human Sciences, geology graduates can qualify to teach earth science and related science subjects to junior high and high school students.

 Typical positions held by geology graduates include four major paths: Industry and consulting, government agencies, research and teaching.
+Approximately 1/3 of our students go on to grad school.

 More career information